byhbt/thanh/_posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

 #### Step 1:

-Base on this document, we will try to looking in our code base where these methods is used.
+Base on this document, we will search that phrase in our codebase where these methods are used.
 - setcookie()
 - setrawcookie()
 - session_set_cookie_params()